ViratKumarr/Training_Tracker_SkillSync_Sasken/README.md

 ## 📌 Purpose

 To **streamline** and **centralize** employee training processes, enabling stakeholders to:
-- Assign and track employee training progress
+- Assign and track Admin / Manager / Trainer / Employee training progress
 - Monitor course completion and performance
 - Generate reports and certifications
 - Gather structured feedback for improvements